antonfirsov/docs/2016/12-Dec/week2/12-13-2016-week-in-dotnet.md

 .NET
 ----

+There's an awesome article this week by Matt Warren about [research papers in the .NET source](http://mattwarren.org/2016/12/12/Research-papers-in-the-.NET-source/) that's juxtaposing research papers with their application in the .NET source code.
+It's also showing examples of the reverse: academic papers that are the result of work on .NET.
+This is an excellent read that I highly recommend!

 * [Updating Visual Studio 2017 RC – .NET Core Tooling improvements](https://blogs.msdn.microsoft.com/dotnet/2016/12/12/updating-visual-studio-2017-rc-net-core-tooling-improvements/) by Joe Morris and David Carmona.
 * [.NET Standard (video playlist)](https://www.youtube.com/watch?v=YI4MurjfMn8&list=PLRAdsfhKI4OWx321A_pr-7HhRNk7wOLLY) by Immo Landwerth.